jedi-academy/learn-2420/data/labs/lab01.md

 ##Lab Exercise (20 mins)

-Complete the lab exercise, 2.9 in your student guide.
+Complete the lab exercise, "2.9" *Managing Files with Shell Expansion* in your student guide.

 Use the "tree" command to build your submission: